OPSORO/OS/readme.md

 OnoSW and its dependencies should now all be installed and working.
 Reboot the Raspberry Pi to test.
 Please let us know if any steps are missing!

 # Use
-If everything was configured correctly, the Raspberry Pi should create a WiFi hotspot (Opsoro_AP) at startup.
+If everything was configured correctly, the Raspberry Pi should create a WiFi hotspot (OpSoRo_Robot) at startup (Default password: opsoro123).
 This network lets access the robot's web interface.
 Once connected to the network, open a browser and go to http://opsoro.local.
-You will be presented with a login screen, the default password is "RobotOno".
+If you configured the DHCP and DNS server correctly http://play.opsoro.be should also work.
+You will be presented with a login screen, the default password is "opsoro".
 The main interface lets you control the robot through a number of apps.

 ### Notes:
 - Be sure to properly shut down the operating system!
 Cutting power without performing a proper shutdown can corrupt the file system on the SD card, requiring a reinstall.
-- The ono.local address only works on computers that have Bonjour.
+- The opsoro.local address only works on computers that have Bonjour.
 If you are using OS X or have iTunes installed, you already have Bonjour.
 Bonjour can also be downloaded [here](https://www.apple.com/support/bonjour/).
 The web interface can also be accessed by entering the IP-address in your browser, which is 192.168.42.1.
 - If the Raspberry Pi is connected to the internet via ethernet, the hotspot will also allow internet access.
 Additionally, the web interface will be accessible from the parent network using the opsoro.local address.
 - Only one user can be logged into the software.
 This is to prevent conflicting commands from multiple clients.
 It is possible to overwrite this behaviour inside apps, if desired.
 - The code from the visual programming app is currently executed in the browser, which then sends raw commands to the web server.
 This causes minor bugs, which is why future versions will run the generated code on the server.